Instacart names former Facebook global ads chief as president

 “I think we have a leadership team now fully in place that can scale the company and take it public,” Chief Executive Officer Fidji Simo told Reuters, adding that she does not expect to make a lot more big hires.

-Simo, a former Facebook executive, joined Instacart earlier this month while Goldman Sachs (GS.N) banker Nick Giovanni joined the grocery startup as its finance chief in January. read more
+Simo, a former Facebook executive, joined Instacart earlier this month while Goldman Sachs banker Nick Giovanni joined the grocery startup as its finance chief in January.

 Our Standards: The Thomson Reuters Trust Principles.